RetroDECK/ES-DE/THEMES-DEV.md

 ## Transitions (animation profiles)

 Using the `capabilities.xml` file it's possible to define granular transition animation profiles.
-Prior to ES-DE 2.0 there was only a user-selectable option for _Instant_, _Slide_ or _Fade_ animations that were applied globally.
-It's now possible to define each of these animation types individually for the following transitions:
+Prior to ES-DE 2.0 there was only a user-selectable option for _Instant_, _Slide_ or _Fade_ animations that was applied globally.
+It's now possible to select each of these animation types individually for the following transitions:

 * System to system
 * System to gamelist